Naqqash-Haider/Database/README.md

 # Database
-I have done these Database project for helping the community.
+I have done these Database projects for helping the community.